The Hauenstein Center is proud to introduce The

 Off The Stage Podcast

-Off The Stage is a new podcast series produced by the Hauenstein Center for Presidential Studies at Grand Valley State University.
+Off The Stage is a podcast series featuring the event speakers from some of the Hauenstein Center programming.
 A hallmark of the Hauenstein Center is bringing experts from all over the country to our stage in Grand Rapids, Michigan to discuss the cultural, intellectual, and political challenges Americans face.
 This podcast series takes some of the brightest minds from various backgrounds and political ideologies off the stage to share the passion and curiosity behind their expertise and experiences, plus hear their answers to some fun questions asked by our listeners.
 This podcast series is one you won’t want to miss out on, so get excited for Off The Stage Podcast.

 Journalist & Author | February 2023